 3) it was interesting to see how it all works for tabular data,

 4) there was a purely engineering challenge to create a "more efficient synthesis" of artificial data.

-Dmitry Medvedev, a Moscow State University Masters student, became interested in data distillation and conducted several experiments.
+Dmitry Medvedev, a Moscow State University Masters student, became interested in DD and conducted several experiments.
 Dmitry and I haven’t yet completed the other experiments because the described two-level optimization is performed very slowly, and because we don’t have Google's processing power.
 That being said, we decided to see how the method works for tabular data.
 Below are images that stand for the classic "two moons training dataset'' model problem as well as for several simple neural networks: one-layer, 2-layer, and 4-layer.
 Note that even for such a simple task and simple models, the total distillation time reached 4 hours.

 We investigated how the test quality depended on the number of epochs when solving the minimization problem for constructing synthetic data (note: these are not epochs of learning neural networks), the number of steps in the same task, the number of neural networks for which data is synthesized (the number of initial parameters) (fig. 7).

 (from left to right) test quality for the number of epochs, the number of steps, and the number of distillation networks)